 Speak to a guidance counsellor to plan the best way for you to earn the credits you need to graduate.
 PLAR can help you to meet diploma requirements.

-For more information and details about how to apply, please call
+For more information about how to apply or to book an appointment with a PLAR assessor, please call

 She got a credit for being a mom: How adults in Durham are getting their high school diploma faster